awsdocs/iam-user-guide/doc_source/id_credentials_mfa_sample-code.md

 # Sample Code: Requesting Credentials with Multi\-factor Authentication<a name="id_credentials_mfa_sample-code"></a>

-The following examples show how to call `GetSessionToken` and `AssumeRole` and pass MFA authentication\.
+The following examples show how to call `GetSessionToken` and `AssumeRole` operations and pass MFA authentication parameters\.
+No permissions are required to call `GetSessionToken`, but you must have a policy that allows you to call `AssumeRole`\.
 The credentials returned are then used to list all S3 buckets in the account\.

 ## Calling GetSessionToken with MFA Authentication \(Python and C\#\)<a name="MFAProtectedAPI-example-getsessiontoken"></a>

 The following examples, written using the [AWS SDK for Python \(Boto\)](http://aws.amazon.com/sdkforpython/) and [AWS SDK for \.NET](http://aws.amazon.com/sdkfornet/), show how to call `GetSessionToken` and pass MFA authentication information\.
-The temporary security credentials returned by `GetSessionToken` are then used to list all S3 buckets in the account\.
+The temporary security credentials returned by the `GetSessionToken` operation are then used to list all S3 buckets in the account\.

-The policy attached to the user who runs this code \(or to a group that the user is in\) is assumed to include an MFA check\.
-The policy also needs to grant the user permission to request the Amazon S3 `ListBuckets` action\.
+The policy attached to the user who runs this code \(or to a group that the user is in\) provides the permissions for the returned temporary credentials\.
+For this example code, the policy must grant the user permission to request the Amazon S3 `ListBuckets` operation\.

 ### Using Python<a name="MFAProtectedAPI-python-example"></a>